 Soil is often viewed as the boring part of gardening.
-While garden soil will never be glamorous or even as interesting as choosing plants, there is a whole world under our Wellingtons that literally and figuratively is the foundation for our gardens.
+While garden soil will never be glamorous or even as interesting as choosing plants, there is a whole world under your feet that literally and figuratively is the foundation for your gardens.
 New gardeners are cautioned to put money and effort into improving their soil before they even consider planting, but few appreciate the wisdom in what they are hearing until they watch their new plants struggling for survival and demanding more and more food and water.
 In organic gardening, you learn to feed the soil and let the soil feed the plants.

 Pesticides sprayed on the plants will make its way into the soil and can kill the insects and microorganisms living there.
 Synthetic fertilizers contain salt, which can also kill the soil's residents as well as build up in the soil and cause harm to the plants you are feeding.
 And synthetic fertilizers add nothing to the soil's fertility.

 When discussing soil, it depends upon on four things: texture, structure, pH, organic matter, and fertility.

 Soil texture refers to the size of the soil particles.

 Sand: Sand has the largest particles, and they are irregularly shaped.
 This is why sand feels course and why it drains so well.
 Sand doesn’t compact easily.

 Silt: Silt particles are much smaller than sand but still irregularly shaped.